You are here: Home > Section on Sensory Coding and Neural Ensembles

 - Kui Sun, MD, Technician

 All animals need to know what is going on in the world around them.
-Thus, brain mechanisms have evolved to gather and organize sensory information in order to build transient and sometimes enduring internal representations of the environment.
+Brain mechanisms have thus evolved to gather and organize sensory information in order to build transient and sometimes enduring internal representations of the environment.
 Using relatively simple animals and focusing primarily on olfaction and gustation, we combine electrophysiological, anatomical, behavioral, computational, genetic, and other techniques to examine the ways in which intact neural circuits, driven by sensory stimuli, process information.
 Our work reveals basic mechanisms by which sensory information is transformed, stabilized, and compared, as it makes its way through the nervous system.

 A temporal channel for information in sparse sensory coding

 Brain circuits encode sensory information into a variety of neural representations ranging from dense, time-varying patterns of spikes in overlapping sets of neurons to sparse spikes in a few selective neurons.
-Sparse codes are used by nearly all sensory systems including vision, audition, somato-sensation, and olfaction and are thought to be advantageous for distinguishing between similar stimuli and for learning associations.
+Sparse codes are used by nearly all sensory systems, including vision, audition, somato-sensation, and olfaction and are thought to be advantageous for distinguishing between similar stimuli and for learning associations.
 In dense codes, the timing of spikes has been shown to contain sensory information, but the role of timing in the relatively few spikes in sparse sensory codes is unclear.

 We used the olfactory system of awake locusts to test whether the timing of spikes in Kenyon cells, a population of neurons that respond sparsely to odors, carries sensory information to, and influences, follower neurons.
 First, we characterized two major classes of direct followers of Kenyon cells in a brain area called the β-lobe.
 With paired intracellular and field-potential recordings made during odor presentations, we found that the followers portray odor identity in the temporal patterns of their spikes but not in the spike rate, the spike phase, or the identities of active neurons.
-We also found that subtly manipulating the relative timing of Kenyon cell spikes, with temporally and spatially structured electrical microstimulation, reliably altered the responses of the followers.
-Our results show that even the remarkably sparse spiking responses of Kenyon cells provide information through odor-specific variations in timing on the order of tens to hundreds of milliseconds and that these variations determine responses downstream.
+We also found that subtly manipulating the relative timing of Kenyon cell spikes, using temporally and spatially structured electrical microstimulation, reliably altered the responses of the followers.
+Our results show that even the remarkably sparse spiking responses of Kenyon cells provide information through odor-specific variations in timing on the order of tens to hundreds of milliseconds and that the variations determine responses downstream.

 Sparse coding in sensory areas has been viewed as an outcome of, rather than as a substrate for, temporal processing.
 Stimulus-specific variations in spike timing provide a useful channel to increase the coding capacity of neurons while retaining the benefits of sparseness.
 Our results establish the importance of spike timing in sparse sensory codes.